 Information about the history of The Greyhound Inn and its owners or landlords can be downloaded HERE.

 Charlton Adam still has the FOX & HOUNDS pub and 19th century newspapers also mention the 'NEW INN', the 'GEORGE INN', and the 'BUTCHERS ARMS'.

 More information and old pictures of houses in THE CHARLTONS

 Historic England has a site with pictures and information on the listed buildings in The Charltons (and elsewhere in England).

 In 1998 a Village Design Statement was produced and this includes descriptions, drawings and photographs of houses in the parish.
-Although now out of date in some respects and due for review, it can be be viewed from the SSDC website here.
+A new Parish Plan was developed and approved in 2016/17.

 LYTES CARY, in the south of the parish, is an old English manor house which is now in the care of the National Trust.